News & Reviews

 The Wisconsin Humanities Council awards grants for public humanities

 of life, culture and society through reflection and conversation

 rooted in the study of history, literature and other branches of

 the humanities.
 Our grants are offered to non-profits and ad hoc

-committees for programs—and many of them happen to involve
+committees for programs—and many of them involve

 poetry!
 Our grants are up to $10,000.00 in seven different cycles

 throughout the year, and giving grants to small communities in

 Wisconsin is one of our top priorities.
 Programs we have helped to bring